 What to Pack

 Proper Hiking Boots – While the hike isn’t super challenging, it is quite steep at times.
+You’ll need to hold on to a rope during narrow passways, so sturdy boots are a must.
 I recommend wearing proper hiking boots, rather than sneakers, if possible.
-A few of my favorite hiking boot brands include Columbia and North Face.
+A few of my favorite hiking boot brands include Columbia and Keen.

 Here are some other articles that you should check out if you’re traveling in the Dolomites: